Understanding Individual Retirement Accounts – IRAs

 - When you withdraw the money, the distribution from the IRA is included in your taxable income.
-It is taxed as ordinary income.
+It's taxed as ordinary income.
 You're effectively paying taxes later on money you earn today, thanks to that tax deduction for your contributions.
 Many retirees find themselves in lower tax brackets than they were subject to when they were working and earning, so you might end up paying less of a tax rate on that money.

 There are some restrictions as to who can take a deduction for traditional IRA contributions.
 If you or your spouse are also covered by a retirement plan at work, your deduction may be limited, or you might not be able to deduct any of your contribution at all.

 Nondeductible Traditional Individual Retirement Accounts

-A nondeductible IRA is a traditional IRA but the contributions are not tax-deductible.
+A nondeductible IRA is a traditional IRA, but the contributions aren't tax-deductible.
 What's the advantage in this?
-The savings will still grow tax-deferred until such time as you begin to take distributions, and the principal portion of those distributions are tax-free in retirement because you already paid taxes on the invested money at the time you earned it.
+The savings will still grow tax-deferred until you begin to take distributions, and the principal portion of those distributions are tax-free in retirement because you already paid taxes on the invested money when you earned it.
 The growth portion is taxed as ordinary income.

 People usually opt for a nondeductible IRA when they find themselves in a very specific financial situation, including all of the following:

 - They're covered by a retirement plan through their employer, and

 - Their incomes are too high to be eligible to deduct their traditional IRA contributions, and

 - They aren't eligible to fund a Roth IRA, and

 - They want to contribute extra savings towards retirement in a tax-deferred account.